LailaAlMadhagi/XAS_analysis/README.md

 LES1: (Theoretical) excited state calulation for a liquid

-SES: (Theoretical) excited state calulation for a solid
+SES1: (Theoretical) excited state calulation for a solid

-GC1:  Compares experimental spectra with theorectically calculated data for a gas

-LC1:  Compares experimental spectra with theorectically calculated data for a liquid

-SC1:   Compares experimental spectra with theorectically calculated data for a solid
+C1:  Compares experimental spectra with theorectically calculated data

+GW:  Wrapper Script to run E2, GTE1 and C1 for a gas

+LW:  Wrapper Script to run E2, LES1 and C1 for a liquid

+SW:  Wrapper Script to run E2, SES1 and C1 for a solid

 The data file edge_data.txt which is a text file containing edge data information (derived from "Journal of Physics: Conference Series 712 (2016) 012070" which is taken from the X-ray Data Booklet) is also stored in this directory as it is used by more than one script.